AnthonyLaiuppa/veVC/README.md

 Im working on integrating it with a raspberry Pi that has a touch screen so I can create a display to go with the voice feature

+Currently you ask ask it for the date, time and weather.
+You can also ask it a phrase with the the words 'today + like' and itll give all three of those at once.
+In order to use the program launch Display.py as root, then click start jarvis and say jarvis.
+Any time after that and he will vocalize a response.
+Im not sure why but you have to give him Jarvis the first time you click Start Jarvis.
+Its a problem with the engine that vocalizes responses.

 #Dependencies

 -BeautifulSoup4